 This post contains affiliate links.
 As an Amazon affiliate, I make a commission on qualifying purchases.

-Below is a note from my sister, Becca:
+Below is a note from my sister, Becca who made this recipe

 The most helpful thing for me today was my mindset.
 I wasn’t worried.